All The Multiples Of 5

 • Binary: 101, 1010, 1111, 10100

 The underlying principle remains the same: a number is a multiple of 5 if it's perfectly divisible by 5, regardless of the base in which it's expressed.
-However, the representation and identification methods may vary depending on the number system used.
+On the flip side, the representation and identification methods may vary depending on the number system used.

 Multiples of 5 in Real-World Applications